Center Schedule

 I also need a grade to enter in the grade book for reading!

 My students are given a reading menu each week.
-The menu has questions that are suitable for fiction and non fiction books.
-The variety of questions means that my students can always find one question that they feel they understand, have the skills to answer and can respond with the book they have been reading during read to self time.
+The menu has questions that are suitable for fiction and nonfiction books.
+The variety of questions means that my students can always find one question that they feel they understand, have the skills to answer, and can respond with the book they have been reading during read to self time.

 My students are required to choose one question each week.
 They have plenty of time to write a quality response with evidence.
 They have a checklist and even a rubric to reference when they are editing.